MLGlobalHealth/sps/README.md

 More examples can be found [here](https://github.com/MLGlobalHealth/sps/tree/main/examples).

 ## Gotchas
-- Small lengthscales can cause numerical instability; enabiling 64-bit floating operations can often help, but be warned that this will double memory usage.
+Small lengthscales can cause numerical instability; enabiling 64-bit floating operations can often help, but be warned that this will double memory usage.
 ```python
 from jax import config
 config.update("jax_enable_x64", True)
 ```
-Or, use the experimental context manager, which restricts 64-bit precision to the local execution block:
+You can also use the experimental context manager, which restricts 64-bit precision to the local execution block:
 ```python
 from jax.experimental import enable_x64